m3tac1ph4r/Notes/DSA_imp/strings_algorithm/Z_algorithm_pattern_searching.md

 >So now question comes how we copy precomputed values into new ?

 This **if(k > right)** will be false when we have a match of prefix and is greater than equal to the pattern.
 So it will not find the upcoming values as he knows there might be a substring which is matched with current string text[k..right].
-So it will just copy the elements from the that substring.
+So it will just copy the elements from  that substring.
 This **if (Z[k1]< right - k + 1)** will be true when the charachter which we are searching for prefix is not the last charachter of window size [left..right] .
-So if the charachter is not last char then it willcopy the precomputed values.
+So if the charachter is not last char then we will copy the precomputed values.
 ```C++
 int k1 = k - left;
 if (Z[k1] < right - k + 1)